-NORTHWEST ARKANSAS (KNWA/KFTA) – In this week’s ‘You Ask, We Answer’ report, KNWA’s Katelynn Zoellner found out why not all railroad crossings are equipped with the same warning signs.
+NORTHWEST ARKANSAS (KNWA/KFTA) – This week, you asked why all railroad crossings are not equipped with the same warning signs.

 Why are there full lights and bars at some railroad crossings, but no lights or bars at other crossings?Resident in Northwest Arkansas